from left to right, profiles listed below:

 Dr. Joseph A. Lupica, Ph.D.

 Dr. Lupica has over 10 years of experience in cancer medicine, and he spent 6 years as a Research Fellow at the Cleveland Clinic's Lerner Research Institute.
 He is specialized in the research and development of nitric oxide-donor compounds and analytical characterization.
-He is currently an Assistant Professor of Chemistry at Walsh University.
+He is currently an Associate Professor of Chemistry at Walsh University.